-the combination of conventional classical concert piece and contemporary identity for solo, duet, chamber and orchestra
+the combination of conventional classical concert piece and contemporary music creation for solo, ensemble, orchestra, etc.

-an exploration of the sound in the 21st century style music which based on the technology and innovation
+the sound exploration in the context of 21st century musical style which based on the technology and innovation

 the multi-functional music with any context & possibilities; art, film, dance, media and more; in the form of collaborative work